Jbat1Jumper/erythrina/doc/00_introduction.md

 ## What's next?

 The next thing in my unfinishable list of tutorials is how to make the sprites and animations for this game.
-I will be using Graphics Gale, although I do not like it, but it's free and it works well for pixeled things.
+I will <s>be using Graphics Gale</s> be using ASEprite because its awesome, I really enjoyed using it and it can export in a way that fits well with Godot.

 After that I will make the environment and some tilesets using Pyxel Edit and put it all together inside the Godot Engine to give them life.